-If you live in Greater Boston, sneaking out to snowshoe should be on your to-do list after a significant snowfall.
 Snowshoeing is a great way to explore the outdoors and beat those winter blues!
-If in the Boston area, here are four great hikes to take on snowshoes this winter.
+So if you live in the Boston area, sneaking out to snowshoe should be on your to-do list after a significant snowfall.
+Here are four great hikes to take on snowshoes this season.

 Blue Hills Reservation

 Then, once you return to Eliot Tower, the easiest option is to descend the way you came up.
-A less-trafficked option is to follow the northern branch of the Red Dot Trail—also called the Abigail Adams Trail—as it loops back to the Trailside Museum.
+A less-trafficked option is to follow the Red Dot Trail’s northern branch—also called the Abigail Adams Trail—as it loops back to the Trailside Museum.
 If you’re looking to get some exercise breaking trail, this is the place to go!

 Following the Old Indian Trail, you’ll snowshoe across the auto road once and trek right next to it a second time.
 After the second encounter with the road, the trail is at its steepest.
 Prepare for some fancy footwork as you negotiate the bouldery bits and one particularly steep (sometimes snow-free slab).
 If this seems too challenging to do in snowshoes, this section of the trail is easily avoidable by following the auto road to the top.